-ID+ main research activities are in the fields of Design, Media, Art and other cultural areas, comprising (December 2013), 37 integrated members, 22 PhD collaborators (including 4 Pos-Doctoral associates), 82 PhD students, and 12 other students or professionals.
+ID+ main research activities are in the fields of Design, Media, Art and other cultural areas, comprising (August 2017), 72 integrated members, 12 PhD collaborators, 44 PhD students, and 34 other students or professionals.

 (1) To provide a symbolic qualification of artefacts in their several contextual scope (local, regional, european, lusophone, worldwide).
 This will be accomplished by enhancing the nature of cultural and technological mediation that characterises Design, while maintaining the social questioning and poetic innovation that art provokes;

 (2) To root Design and Art at a structural level in the multidisciplinary definition of credible scenarios for sustainable growth and prosperity;